yoshuawuyts/millennial-js/content/logging.md

 ## Exercise

-Go back to your existing application: either the `merry`, or the `http` version, and log out the important events following the breakdown above.
+Go back to your existing application.
+Pick either the `merry`, or the `http` version, and log out the important events following the breakdown above.
 If you're using [merry](github.com/shipharbor/merry), you're already hooked into `pino`, so you will be able to log with `ctx.log`.
 Otherwise, you're going to